 Before you decide where to put down your retirement roots, do your research thoroughly.
 The locations we mention above are distilled for brevity but there’s a lot more to consider.
 These include visas for each country and residency requirements.
 You will also need to look into healthcare.
 Take the time to learn as much as you can about different destinations and cultures.
 That’s as good an excuse as you’ll need for the final step – a try-before-you-buy holiday at those destinations to see if it’s really “you”.

 Scanning the account based pension market?
 Check out our comparison table below, displaying a snapshot of the current market offerings for account based pensions.
-Please note that this table has been formulated on the basis of a balance less than $250,000 and is sorted by the total annual cost at $100,000 (lowest to highest).
+Please note that this table has been formulated on the basis of a balanced investment option and is sorted by the total annual cost at $250,000 (lowest to highest).